trackingplan/trackingplan-ios/README.md

 - [ ]Ensure this is compatible with ObjC apps.
 - [ ] Improve logging, not print.
 - [ ]Actually publish at cocoapods and add install instructions at the readme.
+- [ ]Batching: when we sent the batch: after reaching xKbs, app goes to background, something else?